 EurekAlert: An indispensable resource for thousands of journalists worldwide, the EurekAlert portal provides embargoed access to major journals including Science, PLOS ONE, PNAS and Cell Press, as well as press releases from scientific conferences and institutions.

 Nature: A prestigious multidisciplinary scientific journal published weekly.
 Nature has an extensive press portal allowing access to the journal papers, press releases and multimedia resources as well as to related publications such as Nature Geoscience and Nature Genetics.

-Royal Society of London: The 350-year-old Royal Society publishes numerous journals such as Proceedings B, its respected biological research journal.
+Royal Society of London: The 360-year-old Royal Society of London publishes numerous journals such as Proceedings B, its respected biological research journal.
 Registered journalists can gain embargoed access to journal papers and associated resources.

 ScienceDirect: Publishing company Elsevier provides registered journalists free online access to over 2,000 of their journals on the ScienceDirect platform.

 Medical research: Several journals publish weekly on medical science, including The Lancet, The BMJ and JAMA.
 Cochrane Reviews publishes systematic reviews of medical treatments and drugs.
 A major source for local medical research is the New Zealand Medical Journal.

 Local research: Royal Society Te Apārangi has a stable of journals covering everything from agriculture and botany to geology and zoology.
 These can be accessed via publisher Taylor & Francis’ Press Pass feature, which offers registered journalists free online access to all their journals.

 MAI Journal is an open access journal that publishes multidisciplinary peer-reviewed articles on Indigenous and Pacific issues.